2023-24 NASTAR Resort Franchise Information

 - There are separate rankings for GS & SL races.

-- Courses must not be within 5% of the Cap Time.
+- The Par Time of any NASTAR course must not be within 5% of the Cap Time.
 The Cap Time is defined as the time it takes a Pacesetter to tuck from the start to the finish of the course without going around gates and is the fastest possible time the venue will allow.
 This rule forces the course setter to set turns in the racecourse to test the participants skill level.

 Due to a number of variables at each resort, the look and feel of each race venue will vary according to the resort.